Find out from HMRC how much Stamp Duty, penalties or interest you need to pay on transfers of land or shares.

 However, if you have strong grounds for disagreeing with HMRC’s informal opinion, you can request that your query is reconsidered.
 In this case, HMRC will issue a formal opinion.

 HMRC will only issue a formal opinion in rare cases of ongoing disagreement.
 You must make sure that you have solid reasons for disagreeing with the informal opinion before requesting a formal one.

-To request a formal opinion, write to HMRC, explaining why you disagree.
-Your request must be accompanied by any relevant documents.
+To request a formal opinion, email HMRC and tell us why you disagree.
+Your request must be accompanied by electronic copies of any relevant documents.